 - 1. Allow any student to participate in try-outs, practices or games without proper athletic clearances: physical, academic, residential eligibility, etc. - 2.
 Allow your keys to be used by any student or be out of your sight. - 3.
 Allow any unsafe condition to be unreported. - 4.
 Allow students to participate without proper supervision. - 5.
-Allow students to be transported to or from contests in other than prescribed transportation if the event is outside of the city limits. - 6.
+Allow students to be transported to or from contests in other than approved transportation if the event is outside of the city limits. - 6.
 Be other than loyal to your program, school, and district (SUSD). - 7.
 Allow students and/or coaches to park/drive in other than prescribed areas. - 8.
 Allow confidential information concerning students (i.e. grades, medical data, personal notes, etc.) to be made public. - 9.
 Do anything that has not been properly cleared through the Athletic Director (AD) and/or appropriate site administrator. - 10.
 Illegally recruit athletes NOR form close alliance with those who do. - 11.
 Take any personal gain from the coaching activity other than what the district (SUSD) offers. - 12.
-Use or allow athletes to use profanity.
+Use or allow athletes to use profanity. - 13.
+Only communicate with athletes and parents through district (SUSD) approved channels.